Controllability and Vector Potential: The Controllable-Uncontrollable Decomposition

-Remark: An uncontrollable system does not also contain rapidly decreasing elements in it.
-The proof is identical to the proof above, and it only requires us to observe that because the Fourier transform maps $\S$ to itself, no nonzero element of $A$ can map an element of $\S$ to zero.\\
+Remark 4.1: An uncontrollable system does not also contain rapidly decreasing elements in it.
+The proof is identical to the proof above, and it only requires us to observe that because the Fourier transform maps $\Sc$ to itself, no nonzero element of $A$ has a nonzero solution in $\Sc$.
 Recollect that a prime ideal $p$ of a commutative ring $R$ is an associated prime of an $R$-module $M$ if it is equal to the annihilator $\ann(x)$ of some $x \in M$; the set of its associated primes is denoted $\ass(M)$.
 An element $r$ of $R$ is a zero divisor on $M$ if there is a nonzero $x$ in $M$ such that $rx = 0$.
-The maximal elements of the family $\{\ann(x) ~| ~0 \neq x \in \M\}$ are associated primes of $M$, hence the union of all the associated primes is the set of all the zero divisors for $M$ (for instance \cite{e}).
+The maximal elements of the family $\{\ann(x) ~| ~0 \neq x \in \M\}$ are associated primes of $M$, hence the union of all the associated primes is the set of all the zero divisors on $M$ (for instance \cite{ma}).
 It then follows that $M$ is torsion free if and only if 0 is its only associated prime, and is torsion if and only if 0 is not an associated prime.
 Now let $P$ be an $A$-submodule of $A^k$.
 Let $P_0$ be the submodule $\{x \in A^k ~| ~\exists ~a \neq 0 ~with ~ax \in P\}$.
 Then $P_0$ contains $P$, and the quotient $P_0/P$ is the submodule of $A^k/P$ consisting of its torsion elements.
 The following sequence

 is exact, where $A^k/P_0$ is torsion free.
 In general, given a short exact sequence of $A$-modules, the associated primes of the middle term is contained in the union of the associated primes of the other two modules.
 However, here it is clear that we have equality.